eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 #### Explanation

-- **(Open)** These CCs may be used by the module for any purpose, with the strong warning that other modules may likewise have chosen to do so.
+- **(Open)** These CCs may be used by the module for any purpose, with the strong warning that other modules may likewise have chosen to do so for a different purpose.

 - **Bank Select, Mod Wheel, Data Entry, and Expression Controller**.
 These are standard CCs with well established functions, and are available to all modules. **Bank Select** is discussed in more detail later.  **Data Entry** is only used as part of RPN and NRPN.
 Do not use it otherwise.
 See RPN/NRPN in a section below.